browserengineering/book/book/invalidation.md

 That won't work anymore, because now we need to read three different properties of `style`.
-To keep things compact, I'm going to rewrite `font` to pass in `self.children`, or whoever is going to be affected by the font, as an argument:
+To keep things compact, I'm going to rewrite `font` to pass in the field to invalidate as an argument:

 ``` {.python}
 def font(who, css_style, zoom):